EarthScope/rover/docs/index.md

 * [ROVER development](development.md)

 ## Installation <a id="installation"></a>

+ROVER is a command-line tool dependent on Python 2.7, 3.5 or a newer version.
+Python 3.7 or above is preferred.
+Pre-installed versions of Python available
+on some operating systems, such as macOS, may not support ROVER installation or operation.
+We suggest installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) 3 (or [Anaconda](https://www.anaconda.com/distribution/#download-section) if you wish) for the best results.

 ### Option 1

 ROVER requires the `C` language program [mseedindex](https://github.com/iris-edu/mseedindex) be available on the system's path.
 A `C` compiler and the `make` program are required to build mseedindex.
 ROVER and mseedindex may be downloaded and compiled simultaneously using pip: